Skip to contents

 theme(axis.title = element_text(colour = "red", face = "plain"))

-So it is best to check that your xlim and ylim values are suitable for your data before using the function.
+There is no warning if data points fall outside the axis limits.
+So check that your xlim and ylim values are suitable for your data before using the function.

 # The xlim and ylim ranges are too narrow